peppernz/mod-hardcore/README.md

 This fork does depend on Playerbots version of Azerothcore.
 By default player bots are also hardcore. (will make this configurable in future)

+Player deaths and major level up milestones are announced to the world.

 # Configuration
 ModHardcore.Enable
 - Description: Enable Hardcore Mod.